Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 - leadership and support staff for the trip and volunteer activities

-- shared lodging in the park
+- shared lodging in a refugio in the park

 - all meals from dinner on Day 1 through breakfast on the final day